Office of Research and Graduate Education

 MD/PhDs blend the discovery of new knowledge with clinical medicine at the intersection of science and medicine.
 Most graduates work as physician-scientists at medical schools, conducting disease-related research and applying the results to the treatment of patients.
 They have a unique perspective on both the basic science and clinical science behind disease.
 Further information is available at the Association of American Medical Colleges website (aamc.org).

 Students interested in pursuing dual degrees should indicate this on their AMCAS application.
-A separate MD/PhD admissions subcommittee, consisting of members of the medical school and BMS graduate admission committees, will review the applications and decide which applicants to invite for interviews.
+A separate MD/PhD admissions subcommittee, consisting of members of the medical school committees, will review the applications and decide which applicants to invite for interviews.
 The MD/PhD admission subcommittee will utilize criteria below in its decision making process.

 - As a state-assisted medical school, Marshall gives primary preference to West Virginia residents.
 However, well-qualified nonresidents from states adjoining West Virginia, nonresidents who have strong ties to West Virginia or students who are introduced to our school through our out-of-state recruitment pipeline and outreach programs are eligible for consideration.
 Regardless of their state of residency, applicants are considered only if they are U.S. citizens or have permanent resident visas.